Supersonic-Sites/Condesa/content/repair.md

         cta: Call To Action
         cta_link: contact/
         title: Special Items
-        desc: Gold and diamonds are not only reserved for the body, we understand precious items linked to emotions and experiences are also cast and smithed.
+        desc: Gold and diamonds are not only reserved for the body.
+We understand precious items linked to emotions and experiences are also cast and smithed.
 Yes, we can fix and restore more than jewelry.
 Talk to us.
 We will know how.